 Family Businesses In The Saudi Context

 Although the Saudi Arabian economy is projected to grow significantly due to oil and non-oil productions, the contribution of women to the local economy is underestimated with high unemployment rate (Cabrera-Suárez, García-Almeida & De Saá-Pérez 2018).
 Gender is a strong determinant of business leader in Saudi Arabia.
 Although women have increasingly engaged in education, entrepreneurship, and social activities which were unheard off traditionally, they still operate under the dominance of male with regards to leadership in families.
 Previous studies (Echevarria, Idigoras & Molina 2017; Falgi 2009; Al-Yafi 2003; Davis, Pitts & Cormier 2000) have shown that gender dictates the succession of family businesses in Saudi Arabia with women facing severe gender- cultural constraints.
 Family plays a very crucial role in shaping Saudi culture as well as in spreading attitudes and values regarding relationships between family members and between family and the rest of the society.
-Saudi family is highly patriarchal whereby father is regarded as the head of the family and has the ultimate power.
+The Saudi family is highly patriarchal, whereby father is regarded as the head of the family and has the ultimate power.
 The mother is required by the law to teach religious and cultural traditions to the family to ensure loyalty and solidarity (Al-Yafi 2003).
 The Saudi culture is a distinctive blend of Arab traditions and Islam and trade is part of the Arab culture.
 As such, business operation is supported both by culture and religion.

 Ignatius and Abdulmohsen (2017) investigated the succession challenge in Saudi family businesses and found that most family businesses do not have well planned and thought succession plans due to socio- cultural issues.
 The authors noted that conflict of interests and mistrust between the older and the younger family members contribute significantly to lack of proper succession plans.
 Further, the general subservience of women in the society was found to contribute towards lack of proper succession plans in family businesses.
 Ignatius and Abdulmohsen (2017) advised that more attention should be paid to succession planning and strong government in Saudi family businesses because they are both vital to successful business and to achieve sustainable economic growth.